 - We are on the edge of extinction.
 By this I mean, don’t allow fear to control your life.
 Take reasonable steps towards risk management – but don’t stop living.
 Look, this entire world, this entire universe is crazy.
 At any moment we could all be dead.
 Don’t believe me?
 Look at the earthquakes that hit Haiti and Japan or the tsunamai that wiped out hundreds of thousands of lives in moments just a few years ago.
 “But Dave, that wouldn’t happen here.
 We aren’t on tectonic plate faults, etc., etc.” Then look at the Spanish Flu which wiped out millions of lives – many of the young and strong – during the early 1900’s, the millions that died in World War I and World War II in combat, or even better – look at the Black Plague which wiped out perhaps 50% of the world’s population a few hundred years ago.

 - Manage risk, don’t run from it.
 Let me reiterate on the above point – everything is a risk.
 We can’t avoid risk, we aren’t in control.
 We can manage stupid risks.
-Don’t run in front of someone with a loaded gun; don’t drive a car at excessive speeds in bad weather; and don’t wait until your identity or finances have been compromised to get serious about security.
+Don’t run in front of someone with a loaded gun; don’t drive a car at excessive speeds in bad weather2Or at all, but I’m just trying to emphasize the outrageous.; and don’t wait until your identity or finances have been compromised to get serious about security.